SpiritualForest/servicemanual/README.md

 If the query didn't match anything, only the links portion of the object will exist.

 ### Object returned by GET on /api/tasks/{taskId}:
-See the MaintenanceTask object example above.
+See the MaintenanceTask object response example above.